esanoyenike/Ojo-Oyenike-F.-Project-on-Palnorama-HR-/README.md

 7. Product Management recieve the high total salary of $6,514,920, while Marketing depart received the least total salry of $4,990370.
 8. Across locations, the total salary received by female employees was $31,811,840, male employees received $34,777,130, while the neutal gender rceived $3,134,700.
 9. Male employees received higher salary than female and nuetal gender in Lagos, Kaduna, and Abuja.
+    #### After the bouns was included
+   1. The total Company wide salry increased to $70M.
+   2. The total salary paid to the training department after adding the bonus increased from $5.8m to $10.9m, which was the highest paid department.
+   3. the least paid department after adding t bouns was teh Accounting which decreased from $5.1m to $1.2m.

 ### Data Visualization
 [DSA Project CAse study 3 Palmora HR Visuals.pdf](https://github.com/user-attachments/files/21056064/DSA.Project.CAse.study.3.Palmora.HR.Visuals.pdf)